nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 Now let's take a closer look at the conda build detail.
 Click on the build number link.

-At the top of the page, you'll see some metadata about the environemnt including the time, size and status.
+At the top of the page, you'll see some metadata about the environment including the time, size and status.
 Also included is our original _yaml_ specification an a list of all the packages that were installed into the environment.

 ![build details page top](/img/tutorials/conda_store_build_details_top.png)

 There are quite a few packages!
-Scroll down to the bottom of this list and you'll see the next section callled `Conda Environment Artifacts`.
+Scroll down to the bottom of this list and you'll see the next section called `Conda Environment Artifacts`.
 This is where you can download your own copy of the _yaml_ file, a [conda-lock](https://conda-incubator.github.io/conda-lock/) file, or an archive of the environment.